skhcjh231/blog-post/content/docs/spring24/11_/_index.md

 - It use the name Infini-Attention due to its incremental updates, but the authors only test it on 1M tokens.
 As mentioned earlier, **it is doubtful** that it can perform on **truly infinite data** with minimal information loss.
 - We can use memory-based not only for language tasks but for the other tasks.
 For example, In **transformer models** for **videos** [15], they compute over spatio-temporaly combined 3D input (multiple frames) with transformer model, but this requires huge computation overhead.
 Instead, we could only use a transformer models with **2D input** that only takes **one frame** with  **the compressive memory** that stores **global context** extracted from the previous frames.

-Despite these concerns, we believe this paper shows promise for achieving the ultimate goal of LLMs: accurate retrieval of infinite context lengths without tuning.
-Although it requires some tuning, it is worthwhile because it uses much less memory and computational cost than existing methods.
-We believe it has significant potential, as the need to process long sequence data is inevitable for actively utilizing LLMs in real-life applications.

 # Reference